Ph0non/NuclideVector/README.md

 - constraints and optional weights for radionuclides

 It's written for the EWN Entsorgungswerk für Nuklearanlagen GmbH (former Energiewerke Nord GmbH).

+### THIS IS NOT A MODULE!
+To run the application run `src/NuclideVector.jl`

+### Attention
+Temporaly is coin-or.org down, so no Cbc package.
+I Will fix this in `REQUIRE` and `core.jl` immediately coin-or.org is up again.